This article will show you how to manually generate a Certificate Signing Request (or CSR) in the Apache web hosting environment using OpenSSL.

 This process has two steps: creation of a private key, then creating the CSR itself.
 Manual creation of these items is performed in a terminal window, using commands as detailed below.
 Both of these items will be saved as text files.

-Create a Private Key
+Create an RSA Private Key

 Creating your private key will require entering the command string itself, the location and file name you wish to use, and the key strength.

 1) Type the following command in an open terminal window on your computer to generate your private key using SSL:

 This will invoke OpenSSL, instruct it to generate an RSA private key using the DES3 cipher, and send it as an output to a file in the same directory where you ran the command.